-- In principle, any product that can be considered a textile fibre product is covered under the scope of GOTS. - GOTS does not cover: - 1.
-Textile fibre products containing electronic components - 2.
-Products made from non-fibre materials such as leather, skin or hide - A textile fibre product can only be certified and labelled 'organic' or 'made with organic' as a whole.
-Products that are certifiable to GOTS as a whole (like textile bags, cotton buds, mattresses, etc.) cannot be considered for certification as a combined product.
-It is not possible to certify and label only a part or component of such a product. - Combined Products: consumer products that are normally not classified as textile fibre products but containing textile fibre components, such as prams with textile fabrics, bassinets, car seats or furniture with textile fabric upholstery, may also be certified and labelled appropriately, ensuring no ambiguity about which component of the entire product is certified, for example, 'Combined Product: (name of component) certified to GOTS'. - Products/components that do not carry specific mention or requirements elsewhere within GOTS may be considered as Combined Products.
+- a.
+In principle, any product that can be considered a textile fibre product is covered under the scope of GOTS. - b.
+GOTS does not cover: - i.
+Textile fibre products containing electronic components - Products made from non-fibre materials such as leather, skin or hide - c.
+A textile fibre product, final or intermediate, can only be certified and labelled "organic" or "made with organic material" as a whole.
+It is not possible to certify and label only a part or a component of a product. - d.
+Combined Products: Consumer products that are normally not classified as textile fibre products but containing textile fibre components, such as prams with textile fabrics, bassinets, car seats or furniture with textile fabric upholstery, may also be certified as a combined product.
+Combined products shall be labelled as per Conditions for the Use of GOTS Signs, as "Combined Product (name of component) certified to GOTS", ensuring no ambiguity about which component of the final product is certified.
+Products that are certifiable to GOTS as a whole (e.g. textile bags, cotton buds, mattresses) cannot be considered for certification as a combined product. - i.
+Products/components that do not carry specific mention or requirements elsewhere within GOTS may be considered as Combined Products.
 It is the certifier's responsibility to examine the remaining components regarding their overall compatibility with GOTS philosophy and to approve suitable labelling of such a product.